-a) shall include the "events" array with an array that contains a new entry with the "event" attribute set to "QOS_MONITORING", and notification related information as described in clause 4.2.2.23; and
+a) shall include the "events" array with an array that contains a new entry per requested notification method with the "event" attribute set to "QOS_MONITORING", and notification related information as described in clause 4.2.2.23;

 b) when the "notifMethod" of the new entry is "EVENT_DETECTION", shall include a "qosMon" attribute with the QoS monitoring information as described in clause 4.2.2.23.

 c) shall include the new requested QoS monitoring parameter(s) to be measured (i.e. DL, UL and/or round trip packet delay) within the "reqQosMonParams" attribute;

+d) if the feature " ExposureToEAS" is supported, may include the "directNotifInd" attribute set to true to indicate the direct event notification of QoS Monitoring data from the UPF; and

 - to remove a subscription to QoS monitoring information:

-a) shall include the "events" array containing an array that shall omit the corresponding entry with the "event" attribute value "QOS_MONITORING"; and
+a) shall include the "events" array containing an array that shall omit the corresponding one or more entries with the "event" attribute value "QOS_MONITORING";

-b) when the "notifMethod" of the removed entry is "EVENT_DETECTION", it shall contain the "qosMon" attribute set to null.
+b) when the "notifMethod" attribute of the removed entry is "EVENT_DETECTION", it shall contain the "qosMon" attribute set to null;

+c) if the "directNotifInd" attribute was previously provided, it shall contain the "directNotifInd" attribute set to null;

 As result of this action, the PCF shall set the appropriate subscription to QoS monitoring information for the corresponding active PCC rule(s) as described in 3GPP TS 29.512 [8].

 The PCF shall reply to the NF service consumer as described in clause 4.2.3.2.